Definition: Pepsin is a proteolytic enzyme that breaks down proteins into peptides.

 Polypeptides are formed when hundreds of amino acids are joined in this way.
 In the case of proteins, one or more polypeptide chains are held together by non-covalent interactions.

-They have an N-terminus, where the amino group of the final amino acid is unlinked, and a C-terminus, where the carboxyl group of the final amino acid is unlinked.
+They have an N-terminus, where the amino group of the final amino acid is unlinked, and a C-terminus, where the carboxyl group of the last amino acid is unlinked.

-The pepsinogen has 44 additional amino acids at its N-terminal end.
+The pepsinogen has 44 different amino acids at its N-terminal end.
 During the transformation of the pepsinogen into pepsin, these 44 amino acids are released.

-While pepsin has less basic amino acid residues, it has 44 acid residues.
+While pepsin has fewer basic amino acid residues, it has 44 acid residues.
 This is the reason why it remains stable at an extremely low pH.

-To avoid self-digestion, pepsins should be stored at very low temperatures ranging from -80 ° C to -20 ° C.
+To avoid self-digestion, Pepsins should be stored at shallow temperatures ranging from -80 ° C to -20 ° C.

-Pepsin hydrolyzes peptide bonds in proteins, breaking them down into smaller polypeptide fragments.
-It is active in the acidic conditions provided by the presence of gastric juice in the stomach.
+Pepsin hydrolyzes peptide bonds in proteins, breaking them into smaller polypeptide fragments.
+It is active in the acidic conditions provided by gastric juice in the stomach.

-Pepsin works best with the acidity of normal gastric juice, which has a pH that ranges between 1.5 and 2.5.
+Pepsin works best with the acidity of regular gastric juice, which has a pH that ranges between 1.5 and 2.5.
 It should be noted that the reaction for the conversion of pepsinogen to pepsin requires a pH value of less than 5.
-Pepsin is not effective in the intestine, since the gastric acids are neutralized, with a pH value of 7.
+Pepsin is ineffective in the intestine since the gastric acids are neutralized, with a pH value of 7.

-The impulses of the vagus nerve, as well as the secretion of gastrin and secretin hormones, stimulate the release of pepsinogen in the stomach, where it is mixed with hydrochloric acid and rapidly converted to the enzyme pepsin.
+The impulses of the vagus nerve and the secretion of gastrin and secretin hormones stimulate the release of pepsinogen in the stomach, where it is mixed with hydrochloric acid and rapidly converted to the enzyme pepsin.